 History of Wheelwright Auditorium

-On June 14, 1981 , the first center for the performing arts in northeast South Carolina was dedicated.
-Built with a graceful Georgian design of columns and colonnades, the $3.1 million Wheelwright Auditorium was funded almost entirely by private donations from local residents and businesses, including a gift of more than $1 million from the late Dr. and Mrs. William Kimbel.
+On June 14, 1981, the first center for the performing arts in northeast South Carolina was dedicated.
+Built with a graceful Georgian design of columns and colonnades, the $3.1 million Wheelwright Auditorium was funded almost entirely by private donations from local residents and businesses, including a gift of more than $1 million from the late William A. and L. Maud Kimbel.
 The auditorium is named for Mrs. Kimbel's maternal grandfather, John Wheelwright, who was involved in the early 1900's with the cotton trade in South Carolina.